 Children of the World is pleased to be licensed in China and India to place children with loving U.S. families.
 Many of these children have very mild or already corrected medical diagnoses.
 Some have very severe conditions.
 All of our families are free to designate specific conditions or degree of special needs that they feel prepared to parent.

-For a more complete overview of intercountry adoption, visit here.
+For a more complete overview of intercountry adoption, visit the US State Department website here.

 “I will not leave you as orphans; I will come to you.”
 John 14:18

 Learning More About International Adoption

 Ready to learn more about international adoption, and how Children of the World can play a part?

 Visit our Beginning Your Journey Page for answers to Frequently Asked Questions (FAQs), review the minimum criteria for prospective adoptive parents, find resources to educate yourself on the topic, and learn how to begin the adoption process.

 PLEASE BE AWARE At this time, we are temporarily not accepting applications for our India Adoption Program, as we are currently at our agency’s maximum number enrollees (for the India Program).
 This limit was established to ensure “In Process” clients can receive services from us that meet our agency’s high-standards.
 We do not use a “waiting list” to alert potential clients when new applications are being accepted.
 Please check our website regularly for updates.